sun-umn/NCVX_Documentation/docs/_sources/settings/line_search.rst.txt

 indication that the objective function is unbounded below.
-For constrained problems, it may be that the objective is only unbouded below off the feasible set, in which case lower values of the penalty parameter mu may be necessary for PyGRANSO to find the feasible region.
-For constrained problems, if the line search fails to bracket a minimizer, PyGRANSO will reattempt the line search with progressively lower values of mu, up to linesearch_reattempts times.
+For constrained problems, it may be that the objective is only unbouded below off the feasible set, in which case lower values of the penalty parameter mu may be necessary for NCVX to find the feasible region.
+For constrained problems, if the line search fails to bracket a minimizer, NCVX will reattempt the line search with progressively lower values of mu, up to linesearch_reattempts times.
 See opts.linesearch_c_mu, opts.linesearch_reattempts_x0, and opts.linesearch_c_mu_x0.